figurate/bedrock/README.md

 very minimal effort approach to provisioning sophisticated and secure architectures whilst retaining the ability to maintain and evolve the designs.

+### Comparison with other tools

+#### Terragrunt

+[Terragrunt] provides a wrapper to Terraform that enforces consistency and reduces code duplication across multiple modules.
+Whilst Bedrock offers similar module grouping via the manifest file, it does not impose constraints on the code in each module, nor does it hide the underlying Terraform code.

+#### Astro

+[Astro] offers dependency mapping between Terraform modules and concurrent execution.
+Bedrock provides rudimentary dependency mapping (via sequential execution of the manifest), it doesn't yet support concurrent execution.

 ## Getting started